MoiraeSoftware/moiraesoftware.github.com/source/_posts/2011-02-01-pipeline-processing-1.markdown

 component, routing to a delayed retry mechanism, or saved to a database etc.

-Thats all for now, we will be digging into some code and more detail next time, and I will be describing a few different types of piplines so you can get a feel of how to use them and the overall structure.
+Thats all for now, we will be digging into some code and more detail next time, and I will be describing a few different types of pipelines so you can get a feel of how to use them and the overall structure.

 Another interesting aspect of these pipelines is that once constructed they